 Clinical Placement Processes and Procedures to Ensure Non-Displacement of Current Programs: The program ensures our scheduled clinical rotations are not displacing another school by using the Centralized Clinical Placement System (CCPS).
 Clinical rotations available to be scheduled are set up and managed by each clinical site through the CCPS system.
 Institutions can only schedule rotations that they have been approved for by the clinical site.
 Once a rotation has been scheduled by a school, it is locked and unavailable to be scheduled by another institution.
 This system allows for an equitable and orderly process in scheduling rotations.

-BOARD OF REGISTERED NURSING Education/Licensing Committee

-Agenda Item Summary
+BOARD OF REGISTERED NURSING Education/Licensing Committee Agenda Item Summary substantive changes to an approved program (16 CCR § 1432) California State University Stanislaus Baccalaureate Degree Nursing

-ACTION REQUESTED: Discussion and possible action regarding board approval of ELC recommendations to accept the substantive change requests
+ACTION REQUESTED: Discussion and possible action regarding acceptance of